-R, like Python, is a coding language that is commonly used to perform statistical analysis of data while being popular to build web applications or write scripts to accomplish various tasks.
+R, like Python, is a coding language that is commonly used to perform statistical analysis of data, while still being popular to build web applications or write scripts to accomplish various tasks.
 Especially if you’re just starting out with programming, becoming familiar with a general-purpose language like Python instead of R may result in more tangible benefits in the long run.

 Go is a general-purpose programming language developed by Google around 2007 with syntax and use-cases similar to C and C++.
 Its goals were to simplify the syntax and general complexity of these and other languages to make it one of the easiest programming languages to learn.

 Go is often used to implement components of larger projects where execution speed is important.
 For example, in 2014 Dropbox used Go to improve the performance of its back end systems, especially with regard to accessing their database.

 If Go sounds like the language for you, Caleb Doxsey’s free book An Introduction to Programming in Go is a great resource.
 It will guide you through setting up your Go programming environment, show you how to compile your first Go program, and teach you essential programming concepts: An Introduction to Programming in Go.

 Rust is another general-purpose programming language based on C and C++ built by Mozilla, the developers of the popular web browser Firefox, which first appeared around 2010.

 Compared to Go, which tries to make things as simple as possible, Rust is very strict on how you interact with memory in order to minimize the possibility of bugs or vulnerabilities in programs, while maintaining a high level of performance.